Darkthistle982/The-Alchemist-s-Apprentice/README.md

         "Sneaky Snitch" by Kevin MacLeod (https://incompetech.com)
         License: CC BY (http://creativecommons.org/licenses/by/4.0/)

+"Splash, Small, A.wav" by InspectorJ (www.jshaw.co.uk) of Freesound.org

 ## Details of application
 * Each button is assigned a random number between 1 and 12.
 * The target Potion Value is randomly generated as a number between 19 and 120.